escher-ai/escher-cli/README.md

 - **post-launch** script that is as soon as each experiment launches
 - **post-run** scripts that happens after each experiment is done.

-`Dave` works with all of your current work flow and it doesn't lock you into a specific way of doing things.
+`Escher` works with all of your current work flow and it doesn't lock you into a specific way of doing things.
 You still get to use bash scripts or Makefile's.

 ## Why do we use YAML (with JSON planned as well)?
 My bash script is just fine!

 Because YAML(and json) are human **and** machine readable whereas base arguments are **not**.
 When is the last time you looked at a bash script looking for hyper-parameters, only to realized that some key parameters are missing?
-With `Dave` you won't have this problem.
+With `Escher` you won't have this problem.
 You can save all of the past and current runs as nicely readable YAML files(or json, Hjson Cson if you speak coffee script, whatever).

 - if you are writing a report, you can include these YAML/json/cson files directly into markdown or latex.
 - To see what you ran last night, you can `glob` all of the configurations with `runs/**/experiment.yml` and make nice tables in an instant.
 - To run a full batch of experiments, you can type `default_args` just ones, and then only repeat the fields that is different between each run.

-Most importantly, `Dave` wants to establish a standard command line tool for machine learning work, and having a standard `run.config.yml` is just the first step!
+Most importantly, `Escher` wants to establish a standard command line tool for machine learning work, and having a standard `run.config.yml` is just the first step!

-## Why is `Dave` named "Dave"?
+## Why is `Escher` named "Escher"?

-It started out as an inside joke.
-Dave is my beloved adviser, and I thought it would be funny to `dave --config-file "load_electrons.yml"`.
+It used to be called `Dave`, after my adviser.
+I thought it would be funny to `dave --config-file "load_electrons.yml"`.
+Now it is named to `Escher` and `escher-cli`.

-## How shall I use `Dave`?
+## How shall I use `Escher`?

-First thing first, you should `alias` `Dave` with whoever you want to call to run your experiments 😀 Recommended names include but not limited to
+First thing first, you could `alias` `Escher` with whoever you want to call to run your experiments 😀.

-- Michael
-- Fei-fei
-- Anna
-- Sasha
-- Michael
-- Michael
-- Michael (k. only if you are in med school...)

-but I recommend lower-case only since it is after all... a command line app.

 After aliasing this after your favorite person, you can follow the examples bellow :)